-

 This course is intended to introduce students to the great sweep of political history and culture in two self-styled exceptionalist countries that share so many political values yet are so fundamentally different.
 Prior introductory courses in Politics and French are helpful but not required; no prior knowledge is assumed. -

-Washington and Congressional Internships (POL 495A) - 3 credits
+Washington and Congressional Internships (POL 495A) - 3 credits, Internship

 A combination of lectures, discussions, and internships arranged for students in congressional offices and committees.
 Interested students must fill out the form on the internships page of the Politics Department's website.